NHL '94: Reception

 Computer Gaming World in 1993 stated that NHL Hockey for DOS had "a playing environment that is flush with realism, excitement and credibility".
 The magazine concluded that "players will lose themselves in the simulation and feel they are in control of a televised NHL broadcast ... an experience well worth the price of admission".
 In June 1994 it was a finalist for the magazine's Sports Game of the Year award, losing to Front Page Sports Football Pro.

 GamePro gave the Sega CD version a perfect score, citing improved controls and playability from the already outstanding Genesis and SNES versions, as well as the use of real-life NHL footage.

 Allgame editor Scott Alan Marriot described NHL '94 as "the best playing hockey game at the time of its release".

 The game was also a commercial success, outselling Madden 93 and doing a million copies.
+In Sweden, NHL '94 became part of Sega's push into the country's ice hockey market.
+Sega's Swedish distributor Brio used Mats Sundin as a spokesman for both NHLPA '93 and NHL '94.
+Brio had also become a sponsor of the Swedish Elitserien, placing Sega logos on players' helmets for visibility during television broadcasts.
+The success of EA's hockey games subsequently encouraged Brio and Electronic Arts to develop the Sweden-specific Elitserien 95 for the Mega Drive.